andersmurphy/andersmurphy-blog/resources/posts/2018-11-24-clojure-validating-phone-numbers.md

-Title: Clojure: validating phone numbers

-Sometimes you need to validate phone numbers, [googlei18n/libphonenumber](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers) is a java library for doing just that (and more).
-Thanks to clojure's great java interop using this library in your project is straight forward.
+Sometimes you need to validate phone numbers, [googlei18n/libphonenumber](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers) is a Java library for doing just that (and more).
+Thanks to Clojure's great java interop using this library in your project is straightforward.

-First we add the `com.googlecode.libphonenumber` dependency to the leiningen `project.clj` file.
+First, we add the `com.googlecode.libphonenumber` dependency to the leiningen `project.clj` file.

 ```clojure
 (defproject phone-number-validation "0.1.0-SNAPSHOT"
   :dependencies [[com.googlecode.libphonenumber/libphonenumber "8.9.9"]
 ```

 Then we import the `PhoneNumberUtil` class and use the `.parse` method which takes: an instance of `PhoneNumberUtil`, a phone number string, and a default region string (which in this case we have just left empty).
-It returns a `PhoneNumber` which we then parse into the `.isValidNumber` method for validation.
+It returns a `PhoneNumber` which we then passe into the `.isValidNumber` method for validation.

 *Note: According to the source code `PhoneNumberUtil/getInstance` implements the singleton pattern.
-So, calling it multiple times will only result in one instance being created.*
+So, calling it multiple times only results in one instance being created.*

 ```clojure
 (ns core